henryw374/tempo/README.md

 # Tempo

-cross-platform Clojure time library
+zero-dependency, cross-platform Clojure time library

-Status - pre-alpha.
-The underlying Javascript time library is still under development.
+*Status* - pre-alpha.

+* The underlying [Javascript platform time API](https://github.com/tc39/proposal-temporal) has semi-stabilized at ecma `stage 3` - meaning implementors can still suggest changes.
 When it has stabilized, application developers targeting the browser will need to include their own script to bring in a polyfill if the end-user's browser does not yet have the platform API required.

-tl;dr this is something of a thought experiment at the moment for what I would look for in a core Clojure(Script) time library
+* Not much of the API exists at the moment - see `Usage` below for ideas/plans.
+FYI The API is planned to mostly consist generated code.
+* Feedback welcome!

+## About

+* Zero dependency => platform APIs only
+* Use java.time on jvm and Temporal on js runtime
+* platform+performance friendly - max DCE-ability for cljs, reflection-free on jvm.
+Likely means little/no polymorphism.
+* small feature set - aim for 80% of everyday date/time use cases.
+* totally ignore non-ISO8601 calendars.

 ## Rationale

 [Tick](https://github.com/juxt/tick) (which I help maintain) is great for application developers who want a cross-platform date-time library based on the java.time API.
-Tick provides much useful functionality on top of java.time, but users know they can always drop to [cljc.java-time](https://github.com/henryw374/cljc.java-time), to access the java.time API directly when needed.
+Tick provides much useful functionality on top of java.time, but users know they can always drop to [cljc.java-time](https://github.com/henryw374/cljc.java-time), to access the full java.time API directly when needed.

-For application developers targeting Clojurescript in the browser, Tick comes with a cost of an [increased build size](https://github.com/juxt/tick/blob/master/docs/cljs.adoc#optional-timezone--locale-data-for-reducing-build-size).
+For application developers targeting Clojurescript in the browser, Tick comes with a cost of [additional build size](https://github.com/juxt/tick/blob/master/docs/cljs.adoc#optional-timezone--locale-data-for-reducing-build-size).
-For many use-cases, the 'cost' of that build size will be negligible, because the build size will not impact significantly on user's experience of the application: neither load time or memory usage will be an issue given anticipated network and device capabilities.
+For many use-cases, the 'cost' of that build size will be negligible, because the build size will not impact significantly on user's experience of the application: ie neither load time or memory usage will be an issue given anticipated network and device capabilities.

-At the other end of the date-time spectrum, Javascript's existing platform Date object has [well documented, "won't fix" issues](https://www.youtube.com/watch?v=aVuor-VAWTI).
+At the other end of the date-time spectrum, Javascript's existing platform Date object has [well documented, "won't fix" issues](https://www.youtube.com/watch?v=aVuor-VAWTI), which you see as either outright bugs or just a bizarre API.
-Also, since there is only one Date entity, an instance of which represents the start of a millisecond on the timeline, there are many use cases it does not serve well, such as representing a calendar date, like 2020-02-02 for example.
+Also, since there is only one platforma Date entity, an instance of which represents the start of a millisecond on the global timeline, there are many use cases it does not serve well, such as representing a calendar date, like 2020-02-02 for example.

 Fortunately,